jacoatvatfree/github-weekly-stats/README.md

 ## Environment Variables

+### Development
-You can customize the ports used by the application:
+You can customize the ports used during development:

 - `VITE_PORT` - Port for the frontend development server (default: 80)
 - `VITE_API_PORT` - Port for the API server (default: 81)